Pesto alla Genovese

 When the pasta is ready, reserve a cup of pasta water before draining the cooking water off and placing in a large mixing bowl.

-Toss the pesto with the pasta and a couple of tablespoons of hot pasta water to totally coat the pasta.
+Toss the pesto with the pasta and a tablespoon of hot pasta water to totally coat the pasta.

-Serve with a bit of lemon zest, a squeeze of lemon juice, and some cracked black pepper.
+Serve with extra cheese and some cracked black pepper.

 Jeremy Scheck is the founder and editor-in-chief of Collegetown Kitchen and After School Bakery.
-He is a student at Cornell University in the class of 2022 studying Spanish, Italian, and nutrition.
+He is a student at Cornell University in the class of 2022 studying Spanish and Italian.
 Aproveche, buon appetito and bon appétit!